jfecher/ante-website/content/blog/safe_shared_mutability.md

 mutable variant are able to be projected to struct fields and provide better interop with other reference types.
 This reduces the required number of conversions, enables tailored compiler errors, and importantly allows arbitrary owned values to use shared mutation without requiring moving them in and out of a `Cell`.
+This last point is an important distinction I think.
+Instead of having the ability to opt out of AxM, in Ante this allows us instead to opt into AxM when needed.

 ---